selimanac/physics-body-editor/readme.md

 # Physics Body Editor

-Physics Body Editor is orginally developed by [Aurelien Ribon](http://www.aurelienribon.com/) and maintained by [MovingBlocks](http://terasology.org) for libGDX loader.
+Physics Body Editor is originally developed by [Aurelien Ribon](http://www.aurelienribon.com/) and maintained by [MovingBlocks](http://terasology.org) for libGDX loader.

-This is the modified version for Defold Game Engine compabilty.
-I made a lots of breaking changes, improvements, added new functionallties and bug fixes.
+This is the modified version for Defold Game Engine compatibility.
+I made a lots of breaking changes, improvements, added new functionalities and bug fixes.

-More info and manual is avalible here: https://selimanac.github.io/physics-body-editor/
+More info and manual is available here: https://selimanac.github.io/physics-body-editor/

 ### Release Notes